jafioti/luminal/examples/llama/README.md

     print!("{initial}",);
     io::stdout().flush().unwrap();
     ```
     - importantly, we end the run by maintaining our cache within the same graph.
 As we have run attention on new tokens, we want to update our key value cache to account for this new information.
-Note we are copying data between the tensors here, not changing the pointers
+To do so, we run the below function and swap the pointer to use the new cache
     ```rs
         transfer_data_same_graph(&cache_dest, &cache_src, &mut cx);
     ```